io-gui/io/README.md

 ## Introduction

 IoGui is a user interface library and a framework for web development written in pure JavaScript and CSS.
-It relies on modern APIs such as ES6 modules, custom elements and WebGL to bring simplicity and enable rapid iterations in web development process.
+It relies on modern APIs such as ES6 modules, custom elements and WebGL to bring simplicity and enable rapid iterations in web development.

 IoGui can be used in various development environments and it plays well with common tools, libraries and frameworks.
 The core library weights only 7.5KB and the custom elements library is only 52KB of tree-shakable javascript.